linuxserver/docker-oscam/README.md

 ## Setting up the application

 To set up oscam there are numerous guides on the internet.
 There are too many scenarios to make a quick guide.
-The webinterface is at port 8888.
+The web interface is at port 8888.

 To pass through a card reader, use the --device=/path/to/cardreader.